TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Bucket.md

 <br />

-Now we load the `reverse shell` page and check the listener:
+Now we load the `reverse shell` page and check our listener:

 <br />